RedCoolBeans/docker-beegfs/README.md

 ## Build containers

-You can skip this if you're using the images from the Docker Hub.
+You can skip building the images if you're using the images from the Docker Hub:

 	docker-compose -f docker-compose.dev.yml build